arthurdjn/scrape-goodreads/docs/source/example.rst

     author = goodreads.search_author(AUTHOR_ID)
     quotes = author.get_quotes(top_k=5)
-    # WARNING: here, it will look for books saved in the cache (book added while scraping quotes)
+    # WARNING: here, it will look for books saved in the cache (books added while scraping quotes)
     books = author.get_books(top_k=5)
     # Turn it off, and search for books independently of the quotes (it will connect and scrape on goodreads.com)
     books = author.get_books(top_k=5, cache=False)